waffle-iron/DAO-1.0/README.md

 ## Solidity files

 ### DAO.sol:
-Generic smart contract for a Decentralized Autonomous Organization (DAO) to automate organizational governance and decision-making.
+Standard smart contract for a Decentralized Autonomous Organization (DAO) to automate organizational governance and decision-making.

 ### Token.sol:
 Defines the functions to check token balances, send tokens, send tokens on behalf of a 3rd party and its corresponding approval process.